NoviceDevGames/JsCanvasLibrary/README.md

 # JsCanvasLibrary

-the development of this library has been postpone for now .
+Development of this library is currently on hold.